dohn-joh/liaison/README.md

 ![cover_photo](photos/1.jpg)

 # Liaison
-`Liaison` is a 36-key split keyboard that leverages custom keycaps, splay, and tenting for ergonomics.
+`Liaison` is a wireless 36-key split keyboard that leverages custom keycaps, splay, and tenting for ergonomics.

 **Video showcase**:
 [Fit and layout](https://vimeo.com/1022366207)